dkarthe/webjeda-blog/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 ## Why learn Jekyll the right way?
 {: .clear}
 When I had to make some changes in Jekyll, I used to write dirty codes in the respective template and somehow make it work for a while but if I wanted to make any further changes to it then I have to search for the code, see how it used to work, edit or add some more dirty code and make it work again.
-This is what I used to do years ago. _Half knowledge is worse than no knowledge_ is completely true in the case of Jekyll.
+This is what I used to do years ago. _Half knowledge is worse than no knowledge_ was completely true in my case.

-These dirty codes would break my site, sometimes leading to undesirable results.
+These dirty codes would break my site, leading to undesirable results.
 Sometimes I wouldn't know what exactly went wrong.
 I never used to add comments while committing the changes (big mistake).
 I can always revert back, but I would lose all the changes and posts :(

 ## How to use jekyll?
-When I started using Jekyll, I used get a lot of 404 errors, page build errors, liquid tag errors, page rendering errors and what not.
+When I started using Jekyll, I used get a lot of **404 errors**, **page build errors**, **liquid tag errors**, **page rendering errors** and what not.
 The mistake I did was not spending a little time to know how Jekyll works.
 I was over enthusiastic may be.
 But it did hurt me in the long run.

-So if you are just starting off with Jekyll or you do not know how to use Jekyll then please start with the [official documentation provided by Jekyll](http://jekyllrb.com/docs/home/){:rel='nofollow'}{:target="_blank"}.
+If you are just starting off with Jekyll or you do not know how to use Jekyll then please start with the [official documentation provided by Jekyll](http://jekyllrb.com/docs/home/){:rel='nofollow'}{:target="_blank"}.
 This will set you on the right track.
 It has a lot of information (and lot of pages as well).
 So I thought I would summarize it in this post so that anyone could make use of it for a basic Jekyll blog designing.

 But once you finish reading this post, I suggest you check out the documentation.
 It will give you a rather deep insight than just a brief introduction like this one.

 ## What Jekyll does better?
 ![Jekyll transforms text to html]({{ site.url }}/images/jekyll-transforms-text-to-hypertext.jpg){: .full}

-As depicted in the image, Jekyll does magic on text files converting them into html files - which is technically called as **text transformation**.
+As depicted in the image(pardon my photoshop skills), Jekyll does magic on text files converting them into html files - which is technically called as **"**text transformation**"**.
 This is not the only thing Jekyll does.
-Jekyll actually does some more magic!
-This is the reason Jekyll posts and pages can be written in easily readable markups like [markdown](https://daringfireball.net/projects/markdown/basics){:rel='nofollow'}{:target="_blank"}, <strike>textile</strike> (not supported anymore after Jekyll 3.0 update) etc.,
+Jekyll actually does some more magic like templating, pagination, syntax highlighting,  etc., And also, Jekyll posts and pages can be written in easily readable markups like [markdown](https://daringfireball.net/projects/markdown/basics){:rel='nofollow'}{:target="_blank"}, <strike>textile</strike> (not supported anymore after Jekyll 3.0 update) etc.,

 ## Understand the structure of Jekyll